abcdabcd987/distributed-consensus-simulator/docs/report.rst

 One famous adversarial algorithm is called *selfish mining*, which means when a corrupt node mines a block, it doesn’t release its private chain immediately.
-Instead, it withhold its private chain until it observes some honest node has mined a chain of the equal enough.
-Then it release private chain ahead of honest nodes, wasting the mining power of honest nodes.
+Instead, it withholds its private chain until it observes some honest node has mined a chain of the equal enough.
+Then it releases private chain ahead of honest nodes, wasting the mining power of honest nodes.